Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 Our work above prepares us to collect RGB images from the camera and some associated 3D bounding box(es) for objects in our scene.
 However, we still need to specify _which_ objects we'd like to collect poses for.
 In this tutorial, we will only collect the pose of the cube, but you can add more objects if you'd like.

-You will notice that the `BoundingBox3DLabeler` component has a field named `ID Label Config`.
+You will notice that the `BoundingBox3DLabeler` component has a field named `Id Label Config`.
 The label configuration we link here will determine which object poses get saved in our dataset.

 1. In the _**Project**_ tab, right-click the `Assets` folder, then click `Create -> Perception -> Id Label Config`.